 1. Prepare your Meat

 It’s always best to make your meat ready few hours or even a day before cooking in a smoker.
-Place the meat in a large dish and pour the marinade of your choice, make sure all the meat is coated with marinade.
-Cover with a lid or cling film and leave it in the refrigerator for 2-6 hours or better, overnight.
+First, place the meat in a large dish and pour the marinade of your choice, make sure all the meat is coated with marinade.
+Then, cover with a lid or cling film and leave it in the refrigerator for 2-6 hours or better, overnight.

 2. Prepare Wood Chips